-LCE specifically addresses the following six factors in detail: (i) domestic natural gas supplies and resource base; (ii) domestic natural gas demand; (iii) impact of the Liquefaction Project on U.S. natural gas market prices; (iv) benefits to the local, regional, and national economy; (v) balance of trade; and (vi) global environmental benefits.
+DCP asserts that these studies help to demonstrate that its proposed exports will be consistent with the public interest.
+DCP also addresses the following seven factors in detail: (i) domestic natural gas supplies; (ii) domestic natural gas demand; (iii) relationship between projected supply and demand; (iv) impact of the proposed exports on domestic prices of natural gas; (v) local, regional, and national economic benefits of the proposed exports; (vi) balance of trade; and (vii) international benefits.

-A. Domestic Natural Gas Supplies and Resource Base
+A. Domestic Natural Gas Supplies